 Hungarian Foreign Minister explained why Sputnik V is not recognized in Europe

 “This is a political and ideological issue.
-And I am very disappointed with this … It annoys me that whenever I talk to my Western European colleagues, they claim that the Russian vaccine is very effective and works well … But despite all these words, spoken in person conversation, in public they behave completely differently, “he said.
+And I am very disappointed with this. <...> It annoys me that whenever I talk to my Western European colleagues, they claim that the Russian vaccine is very effective and works well. <...> But despite all these words, spoken in person, they behave in a completely different way in public, “he said in an interview with RT.

-As the minister noted, thanks to the fact that Budapest approved the use of Sputnik V, and the fact that, unlike other vaccines, there were no problems with the supply of the Russian drug, Hungary was able to reopen its borders and restore the economy about two months earlier. than other European countries.
+As the minister noted, thanks to the fact that Budapest approved the use of Sputnik V and, unlike other drugs, there were no problems with supplies, Hungary was able to reopen its borders and restore the economy about two months earlier than other European countries.

-Siyjarto also explained his decision to be vaccinated against the coronavirus “Sputnik V” by his trust in Soviet drugs, tested since childhood.
+Siyjarto explained his decision to be grafted from COVID-19 by the Russian development by his trust in Soviet drugs, tested since childhood.

 Hungary praises Sputnik V’s role in vaccination campaign

-The European Medical Agency (EMA) is currently considering the issue of certification of Sputnik V, the Russian side has provided all the documents.
+The European Medical Agency (EMA) is now considering the issue of vaccine certification, the Russian side has provided all the documents.
 Western media, citing sources, wrote that the regulator is likely to make a decision in the first quarter of 2022.

 EMA representative expressed hope for accelerating the recognition of “Sputnik V” in the EU